tusharsadhwani/blog/src/pages/post/ast.md

 Store() [4, 5]
 ```

-You can keep this in mind, that anything that comes before the `super()` call is being done in pre-order, and anything that comes after the `super()` call is being done in post-order.
+> You can keep this in mind, that anything that comes before the `super()` call is being done in pre-order, and anything that comes after the `super()` call is being done in post-order.

-Let's say that for some reason I wanted to find how many statements exist inside all the `for` loops in my code.
+So let's say that for some reason I wanted to find how many statements exist inside all the `for` loops in my code.
 To do that, I'd need to do the following:

 - Traverse through the code to find all `For` nodes.
 We're already sorted with that.
 - Each time we see a `For` node, we need to start our count from zero.